The PEMAC Constitution can be downloaded from: https://www.pemac.com.au/wp-content/uploads/2024/09/PEMAC-constitution-version-3-2022-5.pdf

 7. Padlock combinations will be changed as required.

 8. In the case of unauthorized entry or use of the club field, the person/s should first be politely asked to leave.
-If they refuse then they are trespassing and Police should be called.
+If they refuse, then they are trespassing, and Police should be called.
 PEMAC is the lawful occupier of the area by agreement with Penrith Council.

 9. Cars to be parked in the parking area.